-- Rent

-- Utilities

-- Food -- When an Airman is unable to purchase food, the Society provides assistance for food as a grant.
+- 🖈 Rent. - ★ Utilities (electric, phone, heat / gas, water, sewer). - ★ Food When an Airman is unable to purchase food, the Society typically helps with food as a grant.
 Assistance is not meant to be on-going.

-b.
 Medical Care

 Most requests for AFAS assistance are for cost-share and co-payments after TRICARE has paid.
 AFAS may also assist with incidental expenses not covered by TRICARE such as eyeglasses, hearing aids, prosthetic devices, and orthopedic shoes.